GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

 ### Lab 10: Add an Exclusive Gateway and Splitting Paths
 1. Open your New Customer process in edit mode.
 2. Delete the end event.
 3. From the left panel, under Gateways, add an Exclusive Gateway to your process.
-Connect it from the KYC Delegate task.
+Connect it from the _KYC Delegate_ service task.
 4. Select the gateway and add a **User task** using the small menu that appears.
 5. Name the user task: ```Manager Follow-Up```
 6. With the user task selected, click on the Referenced form No reference selected value.